Arial-js/Calendar-.NET/README.md

 ## Release Change
 - I will change the connection string from folder project to point to a shared folder so the data will also be accessible from another pc in the lan
-- I'm going to to that in the first release patch because for development purpose I need the db in the folder bin/debug
+- I'm going to do that in the first release patch because for development purpose I need the db in the folder bin/debug

 ### Authors details